-Run Feature - Internet Explorer
+🥘 Run Feature - I Internet Explorer

-http://metroplex.forest.usf.edu: 8082/RunFeature/RunFeature?ftl=Xe1s
+http://metrop olex.forest.usf.edu:8 3082/RunFea ture/RunFeature?ftl=Xe1

-Welcome Page Student Information Dining Plan Select n Roommate Preference Room Preference tion Application Summary Missing Student Contact
+Welcome Pa oe o Student information Dining Plan Selection Roommate Pr Application eference Room Preference Summary Missing Student Contact

-HOUSING & RESIL DENTIAL EDUCATION
+HOLIONI O C DECID TA PELA EDUCATION 4

+L EDUCATION

 Best place to LIVE.
 Best place to WORK.
 Best place to LEARN Missing Student Contact information will only be released to law enforcement

-Please review the following information for accuracy.
-Any reci- see a record that you feel is in error and cannot be corrected or your OASIS account and/or contact the Registrar's Office to m ord with a red asterisk () is required and must be completed.
-If you on this screen, then you must either stiempt to make that channe on ske that change. officials if it is determined that you are missing.
-This contact can be different than your emergency contact.
+see a record that you feel is in formation for accuracy.
+Any record error and cannot be corrected on ontact the Registrar's Office to ma a this screen then you is required and must be completed.
+If you must either attempt to make that channe or - officials if it is determined that you are missing.
+This contact can be differen than your emergency contact.
 Provision of this information is optional.

-- raphical Information Relation
+aphical Informat ione

-Phst Name: Middle Name: Screen Test Test
+Prst Name: Middle Name: Last Name Relation:

+Screen - 1 Test

-University ID.
-Gender: Self Reported Gender.
-First Name:
+University ID Gender Salf Reported Gender: First Name:

-S

-ontact Information Last Name:
+Student Cor ntact Information Last Name:

-Home Address Billing Address
+Address Billing Address

-Address1: We recognize that some existence with a parent or guardian to receive Information about their billing.
+Address1: We recognize that some e studients wilsh a parent or guardian to receive silling.
 In order to facilitate this for those who desire it: Ph-Home:

-we ask that you groutde contact information.
-Please note that providing this information constitutes granting Housing to ability to constraint's individual for billing insuesticanceme.
-Phone Work:
+Address16: we sak that you provide Information constitutes constant information.
+Please note that providing this granting Housing to ability to constant this individual for

-State.
-Relation:
+Plate: ~ Belation: Phone Work:

+Zip Code: First Name:

-Country First Name: Phone Cell:
+Dountry: ~ Last Name: Phone Cell:

-Phone: Pin-Hame:
+Phone Cell: - Ph-Hame:

-Phone Cell: Phone Cell.
-Email:
+JSF Email: Phone Cell.
+Email: 🦼

-Email

-Emergency Contact Missing Student Contact
+Emoran ncy Contact 100 sing Student Contact

+Evergency constraintemation will as ti information will doily be released to like enforcement

-Emergency contest information will askist University officials contact the appropriate gencon in times of emergency.
-Providion of shis information is optioned.
-Insulng Stockent Downson Information will only be reasoned to like Anthropmann officials Picis descentined than you are missing.
-This conterprise to the difference than your emergency context.
-Providion of this information to optional. \mathbf{X}
+Emergency context information will as appropriate person in times of emerge officials if it is determine c) Information will only be released to law enforcement ed that you are missing.
+This contact can be different contact.
+Franklan of this information is optional. =

-Relation Relation: λ
+Relation Relation: $ \rangle$

-First Name First Name
+First Name: 1 First Name: Î Î

-Last Name: Po-Home
+Last Name: 1 Last Name: L

+Po-Home: 1.
+Po-Home: /

-Phone Work: Phone Work:
+Phone Work: Phone Work: Phone Cell:

-Pitione Cell: Phone Cell:

-Emel Errell:

-Contac Press independent of a meridia be interested for any the folgoing
+Email: Email:

+- Contact Preferences

+Text Inscapes, concerning residents) Pares Indexe Income

-Housing will agains the ability to send part messages concerning residential region.
-This service does not register the folded dierr System.
-Please index 5 you are willnot because housing related information do not not message at the information about yourself to your roommarks.
-Please note that if you chooke
+ranics.
+This service does not replace the Multiplier System.
+Please inidiane · Information about yours af to your roommarks.
+Please now that if you choose email, even those you want to five with will not see you

-call ghona number listed above.
-Standard text message rates will apply.
-Bend me text message.
-[No Preference: V] 1 nameratil when they attempts selectly us a roominate.
-Show roommates my [No Preference]

-alerts? name?:
+lared information via text message of the dard text message terms will apply. ansingno select you as a roommate.

+Send me text message No alerts?: Preference ~ Show roommates in name?: ny No Preference 💙

-email address?:
+Show roommates n email address?: ny No Preference 💙

-nt Preference
+Paymen nt Preference

-Please indicate your intended method of payment: (Choose "Installment Payment" If no other option applies)
+Please Indicate your Intended ح.

-If you selected FloridsPre-Paid Housing as your payment met please enter your Florida Pre-Paid Housing Accounts. hod sbove,
+If you selected Florida Pre-Pak olease enter your Florida Pre- d Housing as your payment metho od above,

-\frown

-evious Step
+C

+Cancel Prev - ext Step

-Welcome Page o Student Information Dining Plan Select tion Application Summary
+Velcome Pai ge o Student Information Dining Plan Selection on Application Summary Room Preference

-d continue to

-LAST STOP сиск пехт аг d continue to

-comp lete your ap nlication

-COMP ICLC YOUI dD